What characteristics an application built with a Cloud Native approach has

 This allowed the company to weather record sales without crashes or delays.

-Another example is Wildberries, which adopts cloud solutions to scale data storage and services as its audience grows.
+Another example is Wildberries, which is adopting cloud solutions to scale data storage and services as its audience grows.

 Without the Cloud Native approach, running marketplaces with millions of shoppers would be extremely hard.
 IT services and ecosystems (Yandex).

-In CIS, companies build their services on Cloud Native principles from the start.
-For example, the food delivery service Yandex Eda had grown to more than 180 microservices by 2023, although part of its functionality still remained a monolith.
+For example, by 2023 the food delivery service Yandex Eats had grown to more than 180 microservices, although part of its functionality still remained monolithic.

 Yandex is gradually breaking up its old large systems into microservices to speed up product development.

-They release new versions daily, sometimes several times a day — made possible by automated delivery pipelines and splitting the application into independent components.
+They release new versions every day, sometimes several times a day - made possible by automated delivery pipelines and splitting the application into independent components.

 Similar approaches are used in other services of the ecosystem

-In addition, the IT platforms themselves — for example, Yandex.Cloud or VK Cloud — give businesses ready-made tools to run Cloud Native applications on domestic infrastructure.
+In addition, IT platforms such as Yandex.Cloud or VK Cloud provide businesses with ready-made tools for running Cloud Native applications in domestic infrastructure.

 According to the State of DevOps study, 72% of CIS enterprises have already adopted cloud technologies in one form or another.